SmartBear/docker-soapui-testrunner/README.md

 ```
 This command copies all the files from the  *my-folder* directory to the project directory in an image.

+**Important**: The directory you want to add must be in the folder containing the Dockerfile.

 To learn more about the `$PROJECT_FOLDER` environment variable, see [below](#environment-variables).

 **Tip**: Make sure you use the relative path to these files in the project.
 To learn more about it, see [ReadyAPI documentation](https://support.smartbear.com/readyapi/docs/testing/best-practices/root.html).